ingestbot/randomizer/README.md

 Gluetun VPN Randomizer is a Python application and Docker container developed for the purpose of rotating VPN gateways from one or more VPN providers.
-This will change your outbound IP address, and optionally your VPN provider, on a random basis within a given time period (eg, every 2-4 hours).
+This will change your outbound IP address and optionally your VPN provider on a random basis within a given time period (eg, every 2-4 hours).

 Some familiarity with Docker, VPN (Wireguard), and Python may be helpful.